Nageswar-Sahoo/Computer-Vision-Project/S14/README.md

 Oobject queries
 ---------------

-![image](https://user-images.githubusercontent.com/70502759/149766548-c9a26fda-5622-4031-8d15-51a6ee4cb5c3.png)

-The figure below depicts how N=20 learned object queries  focus on different areas of an image.
 An intuitive way of understanding the object queries is by imagining that each object query is a person.
 And each person can ask the, via attention, about a certain region of the image.
 So one object query will always ask about what is in the center of an image, and another will always ask about what is on the bottom left, and so on.

+Decoder transforms N object queries at d dimension into N output embedding at d dimension.object queries are learned from during training steps and apply encoder-decoder ove these embeddings enables reasoning about all objects all together using pair-wise relationships

+![image](https://user-images.githubusercontent.com/70502759/149766548-c9a26fda-5622-4031-8d15-51a6ee4cb5c3.png)

+The figure below depicts how N=20 learned object queries  focus on different areas of an image.

 Results on Balloon Dataset :